avBuffer/Classifier_halcon/README.md

-# Classifer_halcon
+# Classifier_halcon
-A classifer based on Halcon
+A classifier based on Halcon